 Content creation encompasses an array of media and formats.
 While many blogs are primarily written content, also think about creating infographics, short videos, and social content to help promote blog posts.
 Different audiences prefer to consume different types of content, so mixing things up can ensure that you capture the attention of the right people:

 - Blog post – Written content, typically conversational in tone & voice, that allows you or your company to provide insights on relevant topics.
-May be a listicle, “how-to” or other short-form written content.
+Could be a listicle, “how-to” or other short-form written content.

 - Thought leadership article – Written content, typically more formal than a blog post, that may cover a topic relevant to your company’s products/services in a general, non-salesy way.
 Typically goes deeper than a short-form blog post, whether in length or in detail.